saranathaniyengar/lunabridge/README.md

 **WFQ / WFQ_SKIP_OVER** — EMERGENCY always preempts; the rest fair-share via Deficit Round Robin (Shreedhar & Varghese, 1996), weighted 10:1:1. `WFQ_SKIP_OVER` is an experimental variant that scans past a non-fitting head-of-line bundle instead of ending that class's turn for the round — not backed by DRR's original fairness proof, flagged as our own variant.

 **DEADLINE_AWARE** — true Earliest-Deadline-First, deliberately with no EMERGENCY exception.
-This is the important part: it's genuinely urgency-aware but value-blind, and we proved it by hand before trusting it at scale — construct a scenario where a low-value TELEMETRY bundle is marginally more urgent than a high-value EMERGENCY bundle, and EDF will sacrifice the EMERGENCY bundle every time, purely on deadline order.
-That's not a bug, it's the honest cost of pure deadline scheduling — and it shows up in the full-scale stress-test results too, not just the constructed example.
+This is the important part: it's genuinely urgency-aware but value-blind, and we proved it by hand before trusting it at scale, where we constructed a scenario where a low-value TELEMETRY bundle is marginally more urgent than a high-value EMERGENCY bundle, and EDF will sacrifice the EMERGENCY bundle every time, purely on deadline order.
+That's not a bug, it's the honest cost of pure deadline scheduling and it shows up in the full-scale stress-test results too, not just the constructed example.

 **UTILITY_AWARE** — the actual contribution.
 Two tiers: bundles that are *at-risk* (will die before the next contact window opens, regardless of what happens now) get scheduled first, sorted by mission value; everything else gets sorted by value-per-byte.
 One thing worth being upfront about: a naive "just sort everything by value" collapses into being identical to STRICT_PRIORITY for this project's actual numbers, since value-per-byte never inverts class rank here.
-The real differentiator isn't the value sort — it's the at-risk gate specifically, which is why it needed the ablation below to actually prove that.
+The real differentiator isn't the value sort.
+It's the at-risk gate specifically, which is why it needed the ablation below to actually prove that.

 **UTILITY_PURE** — the ablation.
 Same value-per-byte sort, but with the at-risk gate removed.
 Built specifically to isolate how much of `UTILITY_AWARE`'s behavior the gate is actually responsible for, not the sorting itself.

 ## What the figures actually found

 **Bandwidth almost never mattered — and that's itself a real finding.** Under the real 90-day contact plan (10 Mbps link, ~25-hour average window), every one of the seven policies produces *identical* results, at every traffic volume we tested.
 Not a bug: a single real window can carry 27-111 GB depending on duration, which dwarfs the entire 90-day traffic volume combined.
-Bandwidth is never the binding constraint in this architecture — the real constraints are TTL-vs-blackout-gap survival and admission/storage capacity, both of which are policy-blind by construction (admission is always ingress-order; blackout expiry runs before any policy-specific logic).
+Bandwidth is never the binding constraint in this architecture, the real constraints are TTL-vs-blackout-gap survival and admission/storage capacity, both of which are policy-blind by construction (admission is always ingress-order; blackout expiry runs before any policy-specific logic).
 This ties directly into the buffer-sizing result below.

-**Built a synthetic stress plan specifically to force real contention.** Same real window timing and gaps, link rate artificially capped to 10 kbps — purely to make bandwidth genuinely scarce so policy choice could actually show up in the numbers.
+**Built a synthetic stress plan specifically to force real contention.** Same real window timing and gaps, link rate artificially capped to 10 kbps just to purely to make bandwidth genuinely scarce so policy choice could actually show up in the numbers.

 **Under real congestion, the naive policies collapse, exactly as designed to.** FIFO and pure `DEADLINE_AWARE` both degrade sharply as congestion increases, confirming at full simulation scale what the hand-built scenarios predicted — `DEADLINE_AWARE` specifically loses ground because it keeps sacrificing high-value bundles for marginally-more-urgent low-value ones.

-**The genuinely surprising result: `UTILITY_PURE` — the simpler ablation — consistently edges out `UTILITY_AWARE` and `STRICT_PRIORITY`, at every congestion level tested.** Not by a huge margin, but consistently, and the gap grows as congestion increases.
+**The genuinely surprising result: `UTILITY_PURE` — the simpler ablation which consistently edges out `UTILITY_AWARE` and `STRICT_PRIORITY`, at every congestion level tested.** Not by a huge margin, but consistently, and the gap grows as congestion increases.
 Worth sitting with, because it's not the result you'd want going in: the simpler design wins.
 That's a legitimate, honest thing to report rather than force a "our new policy is best" narrative that the data doesn't actually support.

-**At extreme congestion, admission overflow itself becomes policy-sensitive.** Past a certain point, the queue cap starts genuinely rejecting bundles, and — this took real digging to understand — the *rate* of rejection differs by policy, because a policy that drains its queue more efficiently leaves less backlog, which leaves more room for future admissions, which compounds into a real, measurable advantage.
+**At extreme congestion, admission overflow itself becomes policy-sensitive.** Past a certain point, the queue cap starts genuinely rejecting bundles, and this took real digging to understand the *rate* of rejection differs by policy, because a policy that drains its queue more efficiently leaves less backlog, which leaves more room for future admissions, which compounds into a real, measurable advantage.
 That's a second-order effect that only appears under severe load, not a case we designed for going in.

 **Per-class TTL sensitivity is genuinely class-dependent.** EMERGENCY and TELEMETRY are TTL-bound — tightening their deadline visibly hurts delivery, exactly as intended.
 SCIENCE_BULK and MEDIA turned out to be bandwidth-bound instead, at the congestion level tested — their bundles are just too large relative to the constrained link for TTL headroom to matter much.
 Not a failure to find TTL sensitivity everywhere — a real, useful distinction between classes.